JetBlue makes offer for Spirit Airlines, could spark bid war

 JetBlue Airways has offered to buy Spirit Airlines for about $3.6 billion and break up a plan for Spirit to merge with rival budget carrier Frontier Airlines.

-Spirit said Tuesday that its board will evaluate the JetBlue bid and decide what’s best for its shareholders.
+Spirit said Tuesday that it received an unsolicited bid from JetBlue.
+It said its board will evaluate the offer and decide what’s best for shareholders.

+Frontier used that same argument in February to support its proposed acquisition of Spirit, saying that creating the nation’s fifth-biggest airline would save consumers $1 billion a year.

-JetBlue offered offered $33 per share in cash, which would be about 40% higher than Frontier would pay for Spirit under terms of a deal announced in February.
-Frontier’s offer in cash and stock was worth $2.9 billion when it was announced, but Frontier shares have fallen since then, reducing the value to Spirit shareholders.
+JetBlue offered $33 per share in cash, which it said puts a 37% higher value on Spirit than does the Frontier offer.
+However, Frontier’s bid would let Spirit shareholders keep 48.5% of the combined airline.
+Frontier said its cash-and-stock offer was worth $2.9 billion, although a dip in Frontier’s shares has reduced its value since February.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.